-The Chinese community observes many festivals, some religious and some secular.
-One of the most important celebrations is the Spring Festival, more commonly known in Penang as Chinese New Year or Lunar New Year.
+The Chinese community observes various festivals, encompassing both religious and secular occasions.
+Among these, a particularly significant celebration is the Spring Festival, commonly referred to in Penang as Chinese New Year or Lunar New Year.

-The Chinese lunar calendar, dating back thousands of years, follows the cycles of the moon.
+The Chinese lunar calendar, dating back thousands of years, aligns with the moon's cycles.
 A complete cycle takes 60 years, made up of five cycles of 12 years each (12 Chinese zodiac animals taking turns to govern each year).
 Unlike the Gregorian calendar, the start of the Chinese lunar calendar can fall anywhere between late January and the middle of February.
-Thus, the first day of the new lunar year that marks the beginning of the Chinese New Year celebrations changes each year.
+Thus, the first day of the new lunar year that marks the beginning of the Chinese New Year celebrations varies annually.

 Why is the Chinese New Year also known as the Spring Festival?

 Astrologers describe springtime as a season of renewal, when new life springs forth after the cold and passiveness of winter.
 Similarly, the Chinese New Year marks a time of fresh beginnings.

 Preparations for the festivities

 As preparations for the festivities unfold, the 20th day of the 12th moon is designated for the annual house cleaning ritual.
 This involves a meticulous sweeping and cleaning of every nook and cranny in anticipation of the upcoming new year.
 A small bunch of bamboo leaves is tied to a long pole to reach high places and dispel cobwebs.
 Debts must be paid, hair, cut and coiffed as well as new clothes and shoes, bought.